Dash-Kit/dash-kit-core/README.md

 ## Operations

-During development you come across a lot of async operations which you need to execute and do something after they are finished.
+During development, you come across many async operations that you need to execute and do something after they are finished.
 So we went a little bit further and added opportunity to get state of async operations.
 We added a wrapper on ReduxAction for it which is just `Action`, so basicaly you can use it, but `operationKey` is an `Object` there, so to use safe our own type we can write another wrapper:
 ```Dart